Where to Watch the New Year’s Eve

 Details: 401 S. Columbus Boulevard

 Those in the mood for a holiday cruise can set sail on the Spirit of Philadelphia for two special sailing adventures to ring in the New Year.
 Board the boat at 8:30 p.m. when a night of dancing, entertainment, food and an open bar will begin.
 The Spirit of Philadelphia will cruise the waterfront from 9 p.m.-12:30 a.m. and will finish off with a dockside party until 1 a.m.
-Tickets are $164.90.
-Head down to the ship a little earlier for a family-friendly dinner cruise from 4-6:30 p.m. with views of the 6 p.m. fireworks.
+Tickets are $174.90.
+An evening cruise is also available for a family-friendly dinner cruise from 4-6:30 p.m. with views of the 6 p.m. fireworks.

 Ritz East parking lot